Dr. Mark Samaha

 Is it a painful procedure?

 No. Brow lifts are not usually associated with any discomfort.
-Some swelling sets in within 1-2 days and resolves very quickly within a few days.
+Some pressure may set in within 1-2 days and resolves very quickly within a few days.
+The overwhelming majority of Dr. Samaha’s patients report not needing to take any of the pain medication prescribed.

 What about bruising?